ynotstartups/notes/notes/computer-networking-a-top-down-approach.md

   - For this reason, server can support more active clients when the application runs over UDP rather than TCP
 - Small packet header overhead
   - The TCP segment has 20 bytes of header overhead in every segment, whereas UDP has only 8 bytes of overhead.

+## 243 - TCP sequence number of a segment

+TCP views data as an unstructured, but ordered, stream of bytes.
+TCP’s use of sequence numbers reflects this view in that sequence numbers are **over the stream of transmitted bytes** and not over the series of transmitted segments.
+The sequence number for a segment is therefore the byte-stream number of the first byte in the segment.